-Payments must be cleared on or before 12:00 p.m. on the Trading Participants and Retail Settlement Date, or such other date that may be agreed by the Company and the Joint Lead Underwriters.
+Payments must be cleared on or before 12:00 noon on the Trading Participants and Retail Settlement Date, or such other date that may be agreed by the Company and the Joint Lead Underwriters.

-The modes of payment and instructions will be specified in the Offer Implementing Guidelines for Trading Participants which will be published on the PSE EDGE website prior to the start of the Trading Participants and Retail Offer.
+The modes of payment and instructions will be specified in the Offer Implementing Guidelines for Trading Participants and Offer Implementing Guidelines for LSIs which will be published on the PSE EDGE website prior to the start of the Trading Participants and Retail Offer.

-Acceptance or Rejection of Applications for the Trading Participants and Retail Offer
+Acceptance or Rejection of Applications

+for the Trading Participants and Retail

+Offer